Parvati786/Cyber_Security_Project/README.md

 A Penetration Testing Framework, you will have every script that a hacker needs.
 Works with Python 2.
 For a Python 3 version see our updated version at [`fsociety-team/fsociety`](https://github.com/fsociety-team/fsociety).

-## Fsociety Contains All Tools Used in Mr. Robot Series
+## Contains All Tools Used in Mr. Robot Series

 [![Mr. Robot](http://nikolaskama.me/content/images/2016/07/mr-robot-1.gif)](https://wikipedia.org/wiki/Mr._Robot)